Disease Guide ·Exocrine Pancreatic Insufficiency ·2026

 Prescription Food Coverage

-Many EPI dogs need prescription diets alongside enzymes.
-Most pet insurance policies do not cover prescription food — even when medically necessary.
-This is an additional $50-$100/month out of pocket.
-Check your policy's fine print on therapeutic diets before assuming coverage.
+Most EPI dogs need prescription diets with enzymes.
+Most insurance does not cover prescription food even when medically necessary - add $50-$100/month out of pocket.
+Check fine print.

 🇺🇸 US Pet Insurance Guide